Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 “Yeah, where’s the fake thumb?” my wife concurred.

-“Whatever,” my wife sighed.
+“Whatever,” my wife said with a sigh.
+Her eyes quickly moved toward another item of interest.
+Melinda never had the greatest attention span.
 “Wait a second, what’s this?”
-My wife pointed to a disc that had a pentagram inscribed.
-It hung on a chain behind the store’s main counter.
+She was pointing to a circular disc with a pentagram inside of it hanging on a chain behind the store’s main counter.

 “That is a pentacle which is a talisman used for magical evocation.
-It represents the element earth and is often used to bless items by placing objects on it.”
+It represents the element earth and is often used to bless items by placing artifacts on top of it.”

 “It looks like a coaster,” I muttered.
 “I wonder whether it’d bless my beer.”

-The conman handed my wife a glass of a clear liquid.
-He asked her to take a sip.
+The scammer handed my wife a glass of clear liquid before asking her to take a sip.
 She did as she was told.

 “What’s in the glass?” he asked.